 In the world of cybersecurity, the looming menace of advanced persistent threats and state-sponsored attack groups tend to dominate the headlines.
 However, research indicates that phishing attacks are the most common threat — by far.

-Microsoft’s “Security Intelligence Report, Volume 24” shows a 250% increase in the number of phishing attacks since 2018.
+Microsoft’s “Security Intelligence Report, Volume 24” shows a 250% increase in the number of phishing emails and attacks since 2018.
 If you think the primary victims of email-related breaches are large corporations with vast amounts of data, think again.
 Small and mid-size businesses are now the preferred target of cybercriminals, and these organizations have a lot to lose.
 In fact, 60% of them fail within six months of a cyberattack.

 To avoid becoming a victim, it’s critical to prevent phishing attacks.